Select from the options below to read more. Read on to see our video and infographic on Flexible Exports and sign up for updates.

 In some areas, reverse solar power flows on the network are beginning to exceed the capacity of our zone substations.
 Without mitigating action, this has the potential to overload or damage our equipment, which may lead to blackouts.

 We have several initiatives underway to increase the capacity of our network to support solar.
 One of the changes is the introduction of “Flexible Exports”, enabled by modern, smart, internet-connected inverters.
-This innovative new connection option will be offered to new solar customers as an alternative to reduced fixed export limits in overloaded parts of our network.
+This innovative new connection option will be offered to new or upgrading solar customers as an alternative to reduced fixed export limits in overloaded parts of our network.

 This area of our website explains the flexible and fixed connection options in more detail.
 Please also check out our video below, which explains more about Flexible Exports.